SIGS ( Special Interest Groups ) Monthly meetings

 Android Smartphones & Tablets SIG Group

-When: Forth Tuesday of each month, 10:00am – 12:00pm
+When: Fourth Tuesday of each month, starting at 10:00am – 12:00pm

 Where: Anvil House, Level 1, Room 2